saidaspen/rustcred/README.md

 # 🦀 RustCred
 Open Source is not a competition.
 Well actually, at RustCred, it is...
-It's a small Rust application that queries GitHub for data and then populates the HTML that is the npublished to [https:://rustcred.dev](https://rustcred.dev).
+It's a small Rust application that queries GitHub for data and then populates the HTML that is published to [https:://rustcred.dev](https://rustcred.dev).

 The main idea is to generate a score for contributing to Rust related open source projects.
 It's not serious, it's just for fun.

 This is meant to be fun.
 It is meant to inspire you to contribute to Rust Open Source.
 Don't take it too seriously.

 ## Running this yourself
-If you, for some reason want to fork this repo and use it for something else, here are some instructions on how its used:
+If you, for some reason want to fork this repo and use it for something else, here are some instructions on how it is used:

 Build the repo using:
 ```